Bitcoin Poker Sites: The Ultimate Guide

 Create as many wallets as you want, name them whatever you want, and even choose different colors for them.

 More advanced Bitcoin users can create multiple addresses and/or wallets to give to multiple poker sites at once, if necessary.

 Bitpay is a hierarchical deterministic (HD) wallet, meaning it will automatically create new receiving addresses for each new transaction.

 That also means a single 12-word recovery phrase can restore all your addresses within a wallet if you lose access to your Bitpay app.

-The one-tap ability to reload your Bitpay card (more on that here), get Amazon gift cards, and buy Bitcoin without going through an exchange are the cherries on top.
+The one-tap ability to reload your Bitpay card, get Amazon gift cards, and buy Bitcoin without going through an exchange are the cherries on top with this wallet.